exponea/exponea-ios-sdk/Documentation/IN_APP_MESSAGES.md

  > If message loading hits timeout of 3 seconds then message will be shown on 'next request'.
 For example the 'session_start' event triggers a showing of message that needs to be fully loaded but it timeouts, then message will not be shown.
 But it will be ready for next `session_start` event so it will be shown on next 'application run'.

 ### In-app images caching
-To reduce the number of API calls and fetching time of in-app messages, SDK is caching the images displayed in messages.
+To reduce the number of API calls and fetching time of In-app messages, SDK is caching the images displayed in messages.
 Therefore, once the SDK downloads the image, an image with the same URL may not be downloaded again, and will not change, since it was already cached.
 For this reason, we recommend always using different URLs for different images.

 > Image downloads are limited to 10 seconds per image.
 If the in-app message contains a large image that cannot be downloaded within this time limit, the in-app message will not be displayed.
 For an HTML in-app message that contains multiple images, this restriction still applies per image, but failure of any image download will prevent this HTML in-app message from being displayed.